Iftimie/TruckMonitoringSystem/README.md

 Once this is done the tracking algorithm can be executed and assign object ids for the frames with detections.
 Frames without detections are just simply ignored.

+In each pipeline stage:

+Input is a tuple of
+* an image / tensor / batch of tensors
+* frame id / batch of frame ids

+Output is a tuple of:
+* list of predictions / batch of list of predictions
+* frame id / batch of frame ids

+Thus we have generators as input.
+The functions that are generators and take as arguments another generator and yields something else should be called yielder???

+This pipeline interface will ensure some compatibility between generators and some clarity.

+The decorators are just for clarity so that some functions are clearly part of a pipeline.
+And can be easily combined??